 Nursing mothers need to provide children with B vitamins.
 Folate, for example, is given to nursing mothers to help prevent congenital disabilities.

-Moreover, vitamins B-6, B-9, and B-12 help prevent preeclampsia in nursing mothers, as revealed by the B-complex supplement statistics.
+Moreover, vitamins B-6, B-9, and B-12 help prevent preeclampsia in nursing mothers, as the B-complex supplement statistics reveal.

 B-Complex Supplement Use